 When the teeth are the right sizes, the upper and lower sets fit together like gears.
-The upper teeth are slightly wider because they fit on the outside of the lower teeth.
+The upper teeth are naturally wider because they fit on the outside of the bottom teeth.
 This is most obvious when comparing the size of the upper and lower front teeth.
 If the upper teeth are too wide or the lower teeth are too narrow, an overbite, crowding of the upper teeth, or spaces present in the lower arch may result.
 If the upper teeth are too narrow or the lower teeth are too wide, there will be spaces in the upper, crowding in the lower, or an underbite relationship.
 Dr. Wayne Bolton was the first dentist to scientifically explain this back in 1958.
-If the upper and lower arches do not match because of their size, orthodontists say that the patient has a “Bolton discrepancy.
+If the upper and lower arches do not match because of their size, orthodontists say that the patient has a “Bolton discrepancy.”

-The second time your orthodontist may use interproximal reduction during your treatment is when you have teeth shaped such that they don’t lie next to each other very well.
+The second time your orthodontist may use interproximal reduction during your treatment is when you have teeth shaped such that they don’t fit next to each other very well.
 This is most obvious in the front part of the mouth where two triangular shaped teeth are touching near the biting edges but there are triangular-shaped spaces closer to the gum line.
 These are sometimes called “dark triangles.”
 The presence of dark triangles is determined by the shape of the teeth and the height of the gums between them.
 Your dentist can tell you how much each of these two variables contributes to your situation and if using IPR will improve the appearance of your smile.

 Research supports the use of interproximal reduction by showing no increased decay on the altered surfaces, greater stability after treatment, and no increase in sensitivity when the amount of enamel removed is kept within reasonable limits.
 Ask your orthodontist if interproximal reduction is right for your particular situation.

-NOTE: The author, Dr. Greg Jorgensen, is a board-certified orthodontist who is in the private practice of orthodontics in Rio Rancho, New Mexico (a suburb on the westside of Albuquerque).
+NOTE: The author, Dr. Greg Jorgensen, is a board-certified orthodontist who is in the private practice of orthodontics in Rio Rancho, New Mexico (a suburb on the Westside of Albuquerque).
 He was trained at BYU, Washington University in St. Louis, and the University of Iowa in the United States.
-Dr. Jorgensen’s 25 years of specialty practice and 10,000 finished cases qualify him an expert in two-phase treatment, extraction and non-extraction therapy, functional orthodontics, clear aligners (Invisalign), and multiple bracket systems (including conventional braces, Damon and other self-ligating brackets, Suresmile, and lingual braces).
-This blog for informational purposes only and is designed to help consumers understand currently accepted orthodontic concepts.
+Dr. Jorgensen’s 25 years of specialty practice and nearly 10,000 finished cases qualify him an expert in two-phase treatment, extraction and non-extraction therapy, functional orthodontics, clear aligners (Invisalign), and multiple bracket systems (including conventional braces, Damon and other self-ligating brackets, Suresmile, and lingual braces).
+This blog is for informational purposes only and is designed to help consumers understand currently accepted orthodontic concepts.
 It is not a venue for debating alternative treatment theories.
 Dr. Jorgensen is licensed to diagnose and treat patients only in the state of New Mexico.
 He cannot diagnose cases described in comments nor can he select treatment plans for readers.
-Because he has over 25,000 readers each month, it is impossible for him respond to all questions.
+Please understand that because he has tens of thousands of readers each month, IT IS IMPOSSIBLE FOR HIM TO RESPOND TO EVERY QUESTION.
 Please read all of the comments associated with each article as most of the questions he receives each week have been asked and answered previously.
 The opinions expressed here are protected by copyright laws and can only be used with written permission from the author.